shenwei356/kmcp/benchmarks/real-pathogen-gu2020/README.md

 - Kraken, built with the genomes same to KMCP.
 - Ganon, built with the genomes same to KMCP.

-**We create databases of GTDB and Refseq-fungi with a smaller false-positive rate `0.1` instead of `0.3`, and use `2` hash functions instead of `1`.
-The size of GTDB database increase fom 58 to 109GB, and that of Refseq-fungi from 4.2 to 7.9GB.
-We use a small query coverage threshhold `0.4` instead of `0.55` during searching and profiling, and use the re-built mode 0 (pathogen detection) in profiling.**

 In this benchmark, we generate metagenomic profiles with the same NCBI Taxonomy version 2021-12-06, including the gold-standard profiles.